Stability index for algebras with involution

-It follows from the structure theory of $F$-algebras with involution that $A$ is isomorphic to a full matrix algebra $M_n(D)$ for a unique $n\in \N$ and an $F$-division algebra $D$ (unique up to isomorphism) which is equipped with an involution $\vt$ of the same kind as $\s$, cf. \cite[Thm.~3.1]{BOI}.
-We denote Brauer equivalence by $\sim$.
+It follows from the structure theory of $F$-algebras with involution that $A$ is isomorphic to a full matrix algebra $M_n(D)$ for a unique $n\in \N$ and an $F$-division algebra $D$ (unique up to isomorphism) which is equipped with an involution $\vt$ of the same kind as $\s$, cf. \cite[Theorem~3.1]{BOI}.

 Let $(A,\s)$ and $(B,\tau)$ be $F$-algebras with involution of the same kind.
-If $A$ and $B$ are Brauer equivalent, then $(A,\s)$ and $(B,\tau)$ are Morita equivalent, cf. \cite[Ex.~1.4]{Dejaiffe-98}.
+If $A$ and $B$ are Brauer equivalent, then $(A,\s)$ and $(B,\tau)$ are Morita equivalent, cf. \cite[Example~1.4]{Dejaiffe-98}.